l1siki-dev/okinawa_gametheory/docs/01_Analysis/04_politicians-naha-okinawa-economy.md

-# Incentive Analysis: Politicians in Naha
+# Incentive Analysis: Naha doesn't care about local economy

 "Politicians of Naha want to improve the economy of Okinawa."